-Crop Sensor: I now own the Canon 600D T3i because I like the tilt out screen and the manual audio controls (I started with the Canon T2i).
+now own just sold the Canon 600D T3i because I like the Panasonic GH4 better.
 The Canon 700D T5i is very similar to the T3i in terms of image quality but the main difference is these two offer auto focus in movie mode (doesn’t work that well) and a touch screen interface.

 I would recommend the Canon 70D if you want to change the aperture quickly with one finger on the jog wheel and a bit more weather protection.
 The 70D also has some advanced auto focus for video, but I have not tested it yet.